kubecost/docs/controller.md

 # Cluster Controller
 Kubecost cluster controller enables actions like automated cluster scaledown and 1-click cluster resize.
-This document show you how to enable this funtionality.
+This document show you how to setup and enable this funtionality.

+Note: Cluster controller is currently in **ALPHA** and supports GKE and EKS clusters.

 ## Setup